Hungnam evacuation: Aftermath

 In retrospect, the evacuation of X Corps from Hungnam had proved successful as a logistical exercise.
 While the move could be considered a withdrawal from a hostile shore, neither PVA nor KPA forces had made any serious attempts to disrupt the operation or even to test the shrinking perimeter that protected the loading.
 Logistical rather than tactical matters therefore had governed the rate of the evacuation.
-Indeed, X Corps’ redeployment south had been a matter of how rapidly Admiral Doyle's ships could be loaded.
+Indeed, X Corps’ redeployment south had been a matter of how rapidly Doyle's ships could be loaded.

 A remarkable number of refugees, over 86,000, had been lifted out of Hungnam.
 Including those evacuated from Wonsan and Songjin, the total number of civilians taken out of northeastern Korea reached 98,100.
 About the same number had been left behind for lack of shipping space.
 The evacuation included 14,000 refugees who were transported on one ship, the SS Meredith Victory—the largest evacuation from land by a single ship.
 This was made possible by a declaration of national emergency by President Truman issued on 16 December 1950 with Presidential Proclamation No. 2914, 3 C.F.R.
 99 (1953).
 Among the civilians evacuated and brought to the South were the future parents of former South Korean President Moon Jae-in.
 Five babies were born on the ships and were nicknamed Kimchi 1–5 by US sailors.